sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 It is mandatory to configure a filter for telling PHPUnit which sourcecode files to include in the code coverage report.
-This can either be done using the ``--coverage-filter`` :ref:`command line <textui.command-line-options>` option or via the configuration file (see :ref:`appendixes.configuration.coverage.include`).
+This can either be done using the ``--coverage-filter`` :ref:`command-line <textui.command-line-options>` option or via the configuration file (see :ref:`appendixes.configuration.coverage.include`).

 The ``includeUncoveredFiles`` configuration setting is available to configure how the filter is used: